How to use Force Field Analysis,

 Some factors – such as those affecting people's health and safety – don't fit well with this approach.
 Make sure that you deal with these appropriately, whatever the outcome of your analysis.

 Bear in mind that while Force Field Analysis helps you understand the impact of different factors on your decision or change, it can be quite subjective.
-If you're making an important decision, use it alongside other decision-making tools such as Grid Analysis , Decision Tree Analysis , and Cost/Benefit Analysis .
+If you're making an important decision, use it alongside other decision-making tools such as Decision Matrix Analysis , Decision Tree Analysis , and Cost/Benefit Analysis .

 Don't underestimate how much work a Force Field Analysis can involve.
 We've used a simple example here, but there will be many factors that you'll need to consider for complex decisions and changes.